Writing Cannabis License Applications

 We assigned the task of naming the new entities to MarketSmiths’ naming team.
 Then, we settled into the months-long tasks at hand.

 It’s great how quickly intense work can make you a specialist.
 We put a small but dedicated team of application writers on the job for months.
 They got familiar with the relevant rules and regulations (to understand what each application required), then created applications that meet these—and are designed to optimize our clients’ odds.
-All told, they wrote about 700 pages—creating complete and compelling narrative, plans, and tactics which then got customized across all desired locales.
+All told, they wrote about 700 pages—creating complete and compelling narratives, plans, and tactics, which then got customized across all desired locales.

 And in doing so, we saved our client tens of thousands of dollars.
+And to top it off, they received their licenses.

 As is typical for MarketSmiths, we met all filing deadlines in plenty of time.
 We proved adept at understanding requirements—and using our understanding to draft strong, narrative-driven, and polished license applications under tight and stressful deadlines.
+And these licenses were just the beginning of a 70% track record in securing licensure for cannabis applicants in three states so far.

 Interested in obtaining a cannabis license and want expert writers to make your application stand out?
 Get in touch with us.